-xx.2.3 These Standard and Recommended Practices (SARPs) define the requirements that ensure that WAIC Systems and radio altimeters can provide their intended functions while multiple aircraft are in mutual radio range.
+xx.2.2 These Standard and Recommended Practices (SARPs) define the requirements that ensure that WAIC Systems and radio altimeters can provide their intended functions while multiple aircraft are in mutual radio range.
 Coexistence requirements between WAIC systems and radio altimeters installed on board the same aircraft are covered by established airworthiness certification processes and are outside the scope of these SARPs.

-xx.2.4 These SARPs provide the high-level requirements with Appendices that provide the rationale for the specified limits and test procedures suitable for demonstrating compliance with these requirements.
+xx.2.3 These SARPs provide the high-level requirements.
+Additional supporting material that provide the rationale for the specified limits and test procedures suitable for demonstrating compliance with these requirements is contained in [WAIC_MASPS].

 xx.3 GENERAL